slee1070/2800-202310-DTC03/README.md

 │   │   ├── icon_nuts.png                       / Icon image for nuts and seeds in modal for pantry page
 │   │   ├── icon_oils.png                       / Icon image for oils in modal for pantry page
 │   │   ├── icon_proteins.png                   / Icon image for proteins in modal for pantry page
-│   │   └── icon_sugars.png                     / Icon image for sweetners in modal for pantry page
+│   │   └── icon_sugars.png                     / Icon image for sweeteners in modal for pantry page
 │   ├── logo.png                                / PantryMaster logo image
 │   ├── svg                             # Folder that contains svg icons
 │   │   ├── icon_account.svg                    / Icon image for account on nav bar